 While Steve Cook is known for his impressive physique and being a big guy in the fitness industry, there is no evidence to suggest that he has used anabolic steroids, and he has even participated in drug-tested competitions to maintain his natural status.
 Additionally, Steve Cook has maintained a low body fat percentage throughout his career, further adding to the belief that he achieves his physique through natural means.

 While he might have used some PEDs in high school, in my honest opinion, Steve Cook did not use steroids in recent years because he did not show any signs of flushed and unclear skin, dramatic weight gain, or extreme vascularity.

 Furthermore, as the owner of Swoldier Nation, Steve appears to be a man of strong discipline, which could indicate that he opted for safer and more effective supplement options such as legal T boosters.

-My team and I have tested hundreds of performance-boosting supplements, and in that process, we discovered that there are powerful legal steroid substitutes that are capable of significantly increasing muscle growth by improving metabolism and increasing strength.
+My team and I have tested hundreds of performance-boosting supplements, and in that process, we discovered that there are powerful legal steroid substitutes for men that are capable of significantly increasing muscle growth by improving metabolism and increasing strength.